-- Agree on payment terms.
 Determining realistic payment terms through your IOs and SOWs at the outset of your vendor relationships is the first step to improving your vendor inquiry process.
 Agreeing to terms and setting expectations up front can preclude many vendor issues down the road.

-- Set a standard method for inquiry submissions.
 Make your life easier by establishing a single place where vendors can inquire about payments.
 That way you don’t have to check multiple sources throughout the day, such as phone, email, and fax.
 Centralizing these communications into a single location also reduces the chance that inquiries will fall through the cracks.

-- Respond in a timely manner.
 Prioritize speedy responses to vendors.
 Supply chain issues have underscored the importance of maintaining strong relationships with vendors, and responding to them quickly will go a long way in accomplishing that.
 Start by analyzing your current average response time for answering vendor inquiries.
 Next, set a goal to improve or maintain that response time – and use this goal to hold your AP team accountable if response times start to lag.

-- Make it easy to find information that vendors need.
 It takes too much time for AP staff to manually track down payment statuses, which contributes to vendors’ concerns about their customers’ response times to their inquiries.
 However, automating the invoice and payment process increases critical visibility for the AP team across the entire workflow.
 This allows them to easily see each and every invoice – along with relevant information to answer inquiries, like when the invoice was processed, who approved it and authorized payment, and where the payment currently lies in the payment workflow.

-- Minimize late payments.
 Despite the fact that fast payment is of top importance to vendors in the customer payment experience (84% list it as their top priority), late payments have become all too common – particularly for teams using manual AP methods.
 These paper-based processes make it easy for teams to lose invoices, bogging down the approval and authorization workflow.
 AP digitization alleviates these problems by automating these tasks, tracking every invoice simultaneously, and ultimately streamlining the entire AP workflow.
 Since the majority of vendor inquiries focus on payment status, teams can significantly reduce their overall volume of inquiries simply by paying vendors promptly and minimizing the number of late payments.

-- Use ePayments to pay vendors faster.
 It’s time to lay checks to rest.
 Not only do they pose greater security risks than other forms of payment, but they also cost more and take more time to prepare.
 Savvy AP teams are turning to ePayments to speed up delivery and provide greater visibility to vendors.
 Virtual cards, in particular, are increasing in popularity because they provide the most secure and fastest payment option; enable vendors to easily reconcile their books; and provide valuable cash-back rebates to AP.
 This is another tool to expedite payments and provide more visibility to vendors, which will decrease the number of inquiries from suppliers.